convivial has created a multimedia installation in the new 400m² art gallery at The Aquarium of the Pacific in Long Beach, next to Los Angeles.

 Haptic Coral Wall

 Dr. John HR Burns from Marine Science and Data Science at the University of Hawaiʻi is using the technique of photogrammetry to study and survey corals, the technique involves taking series of pictures then proceeding to an accurate 3D reconstruction of the scene using software.
 We used the 3D models to create an art installation.
 We carved 5 large fragments of a coral reef using CNC technology.
 In addition to the carved surfaces we created more depth and a different haptic experience with silicone inserts representing soft coral.
-Through material research we developped bespoke technique to create the soft coral inserts using clay molds and 3D printing.
+Through material research we developed bespoke technique to create the soft coral inserts using clay molds and 3D printing.
 The physical carved and 3D printed elements are white, the texture is added with projection-mapping, thus allowing flexibility to create rich lighting and caustics effects.

 Immersive projection and sound